Questions asked by students: ES&L

 This would normally mean you would not be eligible to take the course.
 If, however, you think you have equivalent preparation, you should speak with the instructor.

-What role does TRN 412H play in the ES&L program?
+What role does TRN 412H (Capstone Seminar) play in the ES&L program?

 Its role is to integrate the program by examining selected topics and readings related to the themes of ethics, society, and law in the format of a senior seminar.
 The course is restricted to students in their final year of registration in the program.

-What role does TRN 425Y play in the ES&L program?
+What role does TRN 425Y (Law Workshops play in the ES&L program?

-Typically in mid-July the 12-15 senior ES&L majors with the highest cGPAs are invited to join the Law Workshops course.
+Typically in mid-July a selection of senior ES&L majors with the highest cGPAs are invited to join the Law Workshops course.
 The course is challenging and seating is limited.
 It is unlikely the cut-off would go below a cGPA of about 3.50 in any given year.
+Students attend workshops in the Faculty of Law, meet with an instructor for related instruction and discussion, and complete related assignments.